 Fordefi supports fee sponsorship across multiple chains.
 With fee sponsorship, a designated fee payer vault covers the transaction fees on behalf of the origin vault that initiates the transaction.

-This is useful when you want to abstract gas costs away from your users or consolidate fee payments into a single vault.
+This is useful when you want to abstract gas costs away from your users or consolidate fee payments into a single Fordefi vault.

-| EVM | Link to code | vault_id | Origin vault must be upgraded to an EIP-7702 smart account |
+| EVM* | Origin vault must first be upgraded to an EIP-7702 smart account |

 All sponsored transactions follow the same pattern across supported chains: